ylaksana/ylaksana/README.md

         <a href="https://github.com/ylaksana/pokemonCaller"><u>Pokemon Caller</u></a> - Pokemon Information Discord Bot <img src = 'https://raw.githubusercontent.com/ylaksana/ylaksana/main/master/resources/icons8-pokeball-48.png' title='PokeCaller' alt='Python' width='15'/>
     </summary>
     This is a discord bot that pulls information about a specific Pokemon from an external API.
 It can display various attributes of a given Pokemon such as its ID, name, moves, stats, etc.
-This project is in the early stages of development, but my final goal is to create a database that is able to store multiple Pokemon entries that can be changed by external inputs and simulate Pokemon battles.<br>
+    This bot also manages a PostgreSQL database that allows users to create and battle Pokemon.
+User input can be made to create a Pokemon instance as an entry in the database with its own unique ID, abilities, and battle stats.
+Additionally, users can make inputs that can manipulate Pokemon instances that belong to them and interact with other users' Pokemon instances through battles.<br>
 </p>

 Here is an example of what it can do so far: